-Sports Roomba's most advanced technology, including the iRobot Home App that's programmable with your favorite device.
+Sports Roomba's advanced technology, including the iRobot Home App that's programmable with your favorite device.
 75 minutes of run time.
 Effective filter.

 It's costlier than some other Roomba models.

 Offers the iAdapt navigation and preset scheduling technology that Roomba is known for at a fraction of the price of other models.
 Connection with smart phone devices/iRobot Home App available.